Newbottle, Tyne and Wear: History

 In the 19th century there were three potteries, one belonging to the Broderick family.
 A corn mill was also in the village.
 Another name is the Russell family, who were believed to be solicitors of Sunderland and there is still a house named Russell today.
 In 1691, parts of Newbottle called Hall Moor and Dubmire were divided and the tenants all claimed leasehold.
 There were 16 pits recorded by Lord Lumley as the "Newbottle Group" on 19 August 1762.
 The Collieries belonging to the Nesham family were sold to the Earl of Durham for £70,000 in 1822.
 The last of these ceased mining in 1956.

 One of the Nesham collieries, the Success pit was the scene of a disaster on Friday 2 June 1815.
 The pit had reached coal at 108 fathom.
 The explosion was obvious to the men above ground by a large column of dust rising from the pit.
 No flames were observed, the flame front seems to have been stopped by a large wagon blocking one of the roadways.
 Early reports blamed a sudden inrush of firedamp from old workings which pitmen had inadvertently broken into.
 Not all the men were killed by the blast.
 A number attempted to reach the shaft but were overcome by afterdamp, some even surviving to reach the surface before succumbing to its effects.
 Out of 72 men and boys underground only 15 survived; 57 were killed.

-The local church, St Matthews, dates from 1886, having replaced a previous chapel which was built in 1850.
+The local church, St Matthew's, dates from 1886, having replaced a previous chapel which was built in 1850.
 The village centre is a designated conservation area and has stone built housing.
 Herrington Country Park provides walking, picnics, model boating and cycling and is a mile on foot to the north of the village accessible by public footpath.